Kubernetes Security Best Practices: 2026 Production Hardening Guide

 Use a private registry with admission control

-Only allow images from your private registry using an admission webhook (Kyverno, OPA Gatekeeper).
-This prevents developers from running arbitrary public images in production:
+Only allow images from your private registry using an admission webhook (Kyverno, OPA Gatekeeper) — the policy in section 3 does exactly this.
+It prevents developers from running arbitrary public images in production.

 Use distroless or minimal base images

 Distroless images contain only the application and its runtime dependencies — no shell, no package manager, no debugging tools.
-This drastically reduces the attack surface and the number of CVEs.
+This drastically reduces both the attack surface and the CVE count.
 Google’s distroless images are available for Java, Node.js, Python, and Go.
+(Related: debugging distroless containers when you do need to inspect one.)

-Sign and verify images
+Sign and verify images (and the SLSA angle)

 Cosign (from the Sigstore project) lets you sign container images and verify signatures at admission time using Kyverno or Connaisseur.
-This prevents image substitution attacks where an attacker replaces a legitimate image in your registry.
+This prevents image-substitution attacks where an attacker replaces a legitimate image in your registry.

-6. Runtime Security
+7. Runtime Security

 Runtime security detects and responds to malicious activity after a container is running.
-The primary tool in this space is Falco — a CNCF project that uses eBPF to monitor system calls and raise alerts when containers behave unexpectedly.
+The primary tool is Falco — a CNCF project that uses eBPF (extended Berkeley Packet Filter — a Linux kernel technology for running sandboxed observability programs) to monitor system calls and raise alerts when containers behave unexpectedly.

 Default Falco rules catch common attack patterns: